unionai/unionai-docs/source/index.md

 The Union workflow orchestration platform is based on the [Flyte](https://flyte.org) open-source project.

 Flyte is already used by hundreds of major organizations to run machine learning and data pipelines.
-It handles everything from simple processing jobs to complex multi-step workflows that span multiple teams, use specialized hardware and infrastructure.
+It handles everything from simple processing jobs to complex multi-step workflows that span multiple teams and use specialized hardware and infrastructure.

 However, Flyte requires a team of platform engineers to maintain, extend, and scale.